RichardMidnight/diskutil/README.md

 NOTE, THIS IS IN DEVELOPMENT.
 USE AT YOUR OWN RISK!!

-Simplifies the installation of filesystem support for fat16, fat32, exfat, ntfs, hfs.
+Simplifies the installation of filesystem support for fat16, fat32, exfat, ntfs, hfs+.

 Simplifies managing volumes with popular filesystem.

-Simplifies mounting, unmounting, verifying, repairing, renaming, erasing, and resizing volumes
+Simplifies mounting, unmounting, verifying, repairing, renaming, resizing, erasing, adding, and deleting volumes.

-Simpifies partition functions: initDisk, addVolume, delVolume

-Supported filesystems:  fat16, fat32, exfat, ntfs, hfs, ext2, ext3, ext4
+Supported filesystems:  ext2, ext3, ext4, fat16, fat32, exfat, ntfs, hfs+

 # Install